chadblack/CollegeSport2018/_posts/2018-08-23-the-ticker-aug-28.md

    Quarterback Nick
    Fitzgerald](https://bleacherreport.com/articles/2792890-nick-fitzgerald-suspended-for-mississippi-states-opener-vs-stephen-f-austin)
    for the opening game against Stephen F. Austin.
-Fitzgerald's suspension is the result of a violation of team rules from March 2018.
+Fitzgerald's suspension is the result of a violation of team rules from March 2018.</span>

-8. Santino Marchio, a linebacker who transferred from Texas A&M to Arizona, has [alleged recruiting violations by Assitant Coach Bradley Dale Peveto](https://collegefootballtalk.nbcsports.com/2018/08/21/former-texas-am-linebacker-alleges-recruiting-practice-violations-by-jimbo-fishers-staff/).
+8. <span style="color:red">Santino Marchio, a linebacker who transferred from Texas A&M to Arizona, has [alleged recruiting violations by Assitant Coach Bradley Dale Peveto](https://collegefootballtalk.nbcsports.com/2018/08/21/former-texas-am-linebacker-alleges-recruiting-practice-violations-by-jimbo-fishers-staff/).
-   Marchio claims that Peveto provided him cash to entertain unofficial recruits on two weekends last Spring.
+   Marchio claims that Peveto provided him cash to entertain unofficial recruits on two weekends last Spring.</span>

 6. <span style="color:red">New allegations that the former [Athletic